Tim Finch is a novelist. His first novel The House of Journalists was published in the UK and the US to acclaim in 2013.

 In 2004, he was appointed Director of Communications at the Refugee Council.
 He moved to the leading progressive think tank, the Institute of Public Policy Research in 2008, where he was Head of Migration Research and Director of Communications.

-He helped to found the arts and migration organisation, Counterpoints Arts and remains the Chair of its Trustee Board.
-He is a former trustee of Asylum Aid and the Zimbabwe Association and he sits on the board of the Copleston Centre in Peckham.
+He helped to found the arts and migration organisation, Counterpoints Arts, and was its chair for ten years until May 2022.
+He is a former trustee of Asylum Aid and the Zimbabwe Association and he chairs the board of the Copleston Centre in Peckham.